Pocco81/LSPizza/README.md

-# LSPWaffle
+# LSPizza
-A tool for facilitating the process of installing language servers.
+A tool for facilitating the process of managing language servers.